shrish101/blueprintFinal/README.md

 ## Usage
 1. **Starting the Application**:
     - Log in or sign up to access the chat features.
-2. **Chatting**:
+2. **Adding a friend**:
-    - Select a user or group to start a chat.
+   - Press the add friend button to add another user as a friend using their username.
-    - Type your message, and it will be translated automatically.
+3. **Chatting**:
-3. **Editing Messages**:
+    - Select a friend from the dropdown menu.
-    - Hover over a message and select "Edit" to update it.
+    - Type your message, and it will be translated automatically for each person's chosen language.
-4. **Accessing Chat History**:
+4. **Editing Messages**:
-    - Scroll through previous conversations in the chat window.
+    - Press edit message button to edit latest message sent by you in the conversation.
-5. **Searching Messages**:
+6. **Searching Messages**:
-    - Use the search bar to locate messages by keyword or date.
+    - Use the search button to find message by keyword.